KyleGoslan/App-Workshops-Old/Delegates.md

 ```swift
 class ViewController: UIViewController, PersonDelegate {
 ```
-This simply lets the class know that it is going to implemnt the delegate methods we defined in the `Person` class protocol.
+This simply lets the class know that it is going to implement the delegate methods we defined in the `Person` class protocol.

 Note: At this point you can expect to see an error: "Type 'ViewController' does not conform to protocol 'PersonDelegate'".
 This is simply saying that the `ViewContoller` class hasn't implemented the `personHadBirthday()` function.
 So somewhere in your view controller calss, we need to do so: